Japan expands state of emergency as COVID-19 surge shadows Olympics | Health

 - Japan

+Tokyo, already under its fourth state of emergency since the pandemic began, announced 3,300 new daily cases, after a record 3,865 on Thursday.
+Prime Minister Yoshihide Suga told a news conference the virus is spreading at an unprecedented speed largely because of the Delta variant, adding he is worried the country's hospital beds could become stretched.

+"With a heavy heart, I want to ask everyone: until we see the impact of more vaccinations, I want you all to stay vigilant and implement infection prevention measures to the full," he said, calling on people to watch the Olympics on TV at home.
+Already, 64% of Tokyo's hospital beds available for serious COVID-19 cases are filled as of mid-week.

 The new emergency measures will be in effect from Aug.
 2-Aug.
 31, while existing states of emergency for Tokyo and southern Okinawa island will be extended to Aug.
-31, said Prime Minister Yoshihide Suga, who announced the latest measures.
-Japan has avoided a devastating COVID-19 outbreak but is now struggling to contain the highly transmissible Delta variant, with daily cases nationwide topping 10,000 for the first time on Thursday, with 10,687 new cases.

-Economy Minister Yasutoshi, who is spearheading Japan's COVID-19 response, said the rise in cases had not peaked.
-"The situation is extremely severe," he told parliament.
+31, covering 37% of the country's population.
+Together with another five prefectures which Suga declared as coming under 'quasi-emergency', more than a half of the country now lives under some restrictions.

+Health Minister Norihisa Tamura said the country had entered a new "extremely frightening" stage as cases are spiking even though the movement of people was not increasing.
+"I think that people cannot see ahead and, worrying how long this situation will last, they find it unbearable that they cannot return to normal daily life," he told the panel.

 Japan has imposed a series of "state of emergency" declarations, but the orders are mostly voluntary, unlike other countries which impose strict lockdowns.
-Many people have grown weary of stay-home requests, with some bars refusing to adhere to service restrictions, and Japan's vaccination rollout lags.
+Yet many people have grown weary of stay-home requests, with some bars refusing to adhere to service restrictions.

-Health Minister Norihisa Tamura said the country had entered a new "extremely frightening" stage as cases are spiking even though the movement of people was not increasing, and that the Delta variant was a big factor.
-"I think that people cannot see ahead and, worrying how long this situation will last, they find it unbearable that they cannot return to normal daily life," he told the panel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)